How corporate storytelling affects your bottom line

 What is corporate storytelling?

-Corporate storytelling is the practice of crafting and sharing stories about your business.
+Corporate storytelling is the practice of crafting and sharing stories about your business, a focused form of business storytelling aimed at your own organization.
+Done well, it makes your message memorable and moves audiences to act.
 These are the stories told to:

 • New hires during their onboarding and orientation